Lipika Sen and Prabhjyot Majithia, 2014

-This sculpture, installed at Puke Ariki Landing , is an assemblage of giant pinwheels created with thin sheets of coloured fibreglass mounted with wire and attached to steel holders.
-These allow for simultaneous free spinning of the pinwheels, creating sounds as they move, even with the lightest breath of wind.
+This sculpture, installed at Puke Ariki Landing, is an assemblage of giant pinwheels created with thin sheets of coloured fibreglass mounted with wire and attached to steel holders.
+These allow the pinwheels to spin freely, creating sounds as they move under even the lightest breath of wind.

-Artists Lipika Sen and Prabhjyot Majithia say the “spinning,twirling,dancing,swooshing” whimsical sculpture reminds them of childhood when the alleyway (in India) came alive with a zillion buzzing joys in motion and they would run to see the Firkee-Wala peddling his toy pinwheels.
+Artists Lipika Sen and Prabhjyot Majithia note the spinning, twirling, dancing, swooshing whimsical sculpture reminds them of their childhoods in India, when alleyways came alive with a zillion buzzing joys in motion and they would run to see the Firkee-Wala peddling his toy pinwheels.

-“Here we recreate the larger than life awe felt by us as children.
-The irresistible firkees have grown up in size and grandeur, returning us to the gaping eyes of childhood and welcoming us to the nostalgic experience while the Firkee-Wala has a rest.”
+In this work the artists seek to recreate the larger than life awe they felt as children, when the pinwheels came to town.
+The irresistible firkees have now grown up in size and grandeur, but still trigger the gaping eyes of childhood and welcome us to the nostalgic experience while the Firkee-Wala has a rest.

-The sculpture was made for the 2014 Kinetika Competition, and was purchased by the Art in Public Places Trust for the site at Puke Ariki Landing.
+The sculpture was made for the 2014 Kinetika festival – a celebration of art, design and engineering – and was purchased by the Trust for the site at Puke Ariki Landing.

 The artists, who are based in the Bay of Plenty, work in many 3D forms as well as film.
 They have exhibited in a number of major sculpture shows and have toured several exhibitions around New Zealand.